quantum-tinkerer/pymablock/paper/finding_effective_model.md

 Crystal structure and hoppings of bilayer graphene.
 ```

-The physics of this system is not crucial for us, but here are the main features:
+The main features of the model are:

 * The unit cell is spanned by vectors $\mathbf{a}_1 = (1/2, \sqrt{3}/2)$ and $\mathbf{a}_2=(-1/2, \sqrt{3}/2)$.
 * The unit cell contains 4 atoms with wave functions $\phi_{A,1}, \phi_{B,1}, \phi_{A,2}, \phi_{B,2}$.